Merrill Kelly tosses gem before ejection in D-backs' win over A's

 The A’s drew an announced crowd of 2,064, their smallest for a home game fans were allowed to attend since drawing 1,037 against Texas on Sept.
 19, 1979.

-D-backs manager Torey Lovullo was ejected in the eighth by first base umpire Brock Ballou for arguing a check swing.
-Bench coach Jeff Banister took over and Oakland had the tying run at the plate later in the inning against Miguel Casto, after he took over when Kelly allowed a leadoff walk and Nick Allen’s single, but got out of it.
+Banister took over for Lovullo, and Oakland had the potential tying run at the plate against Miguel Castro.
+He took over when Kelly allowed the walk and Nick Allen’s single — but the reliever got out of it.

+Lovullo said it was important he ran out to be the one to get ejected even though there was lots of chatter coming from the D-backs side.
+He planned to talk to the umpiring crew before the series resumes, saying: “I’m not proud of it.”

+“I lost my composure there a little bit, but I’m hashing it,” he said.
+“I want plays called the right way.
+I felt very strongly that it was a full swing.
+He dumped me from the dugout.”

 Former A’s reliever Andrew Chafin finished for his sixth save.

-Corbin Carroll added a sacrifice fly for Arizona, which won its fourth straight after a three-game losing streak and built some momentum following three straight comeback wins at home against the San Francisco Giants.
+Corbin Carroll added a sacrifice fly for Arizona, which won its fourth straight after a three-game losing streak and built some momentum following three consecutive comeback wins at home against San Francisco.

-The A’s, whose 9-34 record is the worst in the MLB, earlier in the day announced an agreement with Bally’s and Gaming & Leisure Properties and plans to build a ballpark on the Tropicana hotel site along the Las Vegas Strip.
+The A’s, whose 9-34 record is the worst in MLB, earlier in the day announced an agreement with Bally’s and Gaming & Leisure Properties and plan to build a ballpark on the Tropicana hotel site along the Las Vegas Strip.

 LOVULLO REFLECTS